RyanClementsHax/notes/docker/docker.md

 docker volume rm $(docker inspect -f '{{range $p, $conf := .Mounts}} {{$conf.Name}} {{end}}' $(docker inspect --format='{{.Id}}' container_name))
 ```

+## Purging all data
+- sometimes you want to purge all of docker's data (can be useful for cleaning up space on disk)
+- in the docker desktop dashboard, click the bug icon at the top, then click the `Clean/Purge data` button

 ## Restarting docker desktop
 ```powershell
 $processes = Get-Process "*docker desktop*"